automatarr/automatarr/README.md

 📖 **[Visit our WIKI](https://github.com/automatarr/automatarr/wiki)**

 The WIKI contains detailed information on:

 - Installation and dependencies
 - Service configuration
 - Authentication setup
 - DRM configuration
 - Advanced features and troubleshooting

-## Services

-Automatarr doesn't include any services by default.
-You must create your own services for the platforms you have legal access to.

 > [!WARNING]
 > Only create or use services for platforms you have the legal right to access.